Games & Quizzes

 /ˈmeltiNG/

 becoming liquefied by heat. action of liquefying.
-To make, become soft or liquid due to heat.
+To disappear or to go away.

 /rēˈakSH(ə)n/

 action performed or feeling experienced in response to situation or event.
-Feelings or actions in response to some things.
+Bodily responses to drugs or something eaten.